A site map (or sitemap) is a list of URLs on a site that tells search engines about the structure of its content.

 Understanding your site map

-- Site maps don't include pages that have page passwords.
+- Site maps don't include disabled pages or pages that have page passwords.

 - The XML file doesn't include style information.